Hugh John Vaughan Campbell, 6th Earl Cawdor

-Hugh John Vaughan Campbell, 6th Earl Cawdor (6 September 1932 – 20 June 1993), was a Scottish peer and land-owner, a member of the House of Lords from 1970 until his death.
+Hugh John Vaughan Campbell, 6th Earl Cawdor (6 September 1932 – 20 June 1993), was a Scottish peer and landowner, a member of the House of Lords from 1970 until his death.

 Biography

 Campbell was the son of John Campbell, 5th Earl Cawdor, and Wilma Mairi Vickers.
 He studied at Eton College, Magdalen College, Oxford, and the Royal Agricultural College, Cirencester.

 He held the office of High Sheriff of Carmarthenshire in 1964.
 Although Scottish, he lived at Golden Grove, Llandeilo, in Wales, until his father's death in 1970, when he inherited the family estates in Scotland, some 50,000 acres.

 Marriages and children

 Lord Cawdor was married firstly on 19 January 1956 to Cathryn Hinde, daughter of Major-General Sir Robert Hinde DSO KBE CB, and his wife Evelyn Muriel Wright.
 They had five children: